The Seat of Empire

 In December 1835 and February 1836 Jackson hosted an elegant dinner and ball to which all who counted were invited.
 Was it to show off Van Buren or show up Van Buren, 5' 6" tall, for the small man he was?

 With the Eatons gone, Washington dinners and balls once again counted.
-Mrs. Lewis Cass had three lavish affairs and finally in December 1836 got to move into the US embassy in Paris with her husband the new minister.
+Mrs. Lewis Cass had three lavish affairs.
+It was there that some northern congressmen first saw the waltz.
+Her entertaining worked.
+In December 1836 she got to move into the US embassy in Paris with her husband the new minister.
 Van Buren's own dinner during the last day's of Jackson's reigns was long remembered: "I cannot recollect all the courses, but I believe they were something like the following: 1st soup, very rich a delicious; 2d, turkey; 3d, beef smothered in onions...; 4th, a la mode beef; 5th; most superb mutton...; 6th, ham; 7th, a bird, the name of which I could not understand; 8th, pheasants, and 9th, bass."

 However, the love affair between Jackson and the People continued.
 As happened to President Jefferson, admirers gave Jackson a huge mammoth cheese in a tub about 5 feet in diameter and two feet thick.
 Crowds coming to receptions were allowed a bite.
 It moldered in the White House for many weeks.
 Wits noted that Democracy had a distressing odor.

 The opposition's strategy was to force the House to once again decide the presidency.
 Regional candidates would win enough electoral votes to deny Van Buren a majority.
 In the House the opposition controlled 7 states, 7 were split and the so-called Nullifiers controlled the South Carolina delegation.
 It would take 15 states to win.